hitherejoe/Notifi/README.md

 # Notifi
 ========

-A sample app demoing the new Android N notifications.
+A sample app demoing the awesome new Android N notification features.
+Simply hit a button on the main screen and the desired notification will appear!

 <p align="center">
     <img src="images/main.png" alt="Main Screen"/>
 </p>

 #Notification Demos

-In this application you can demo notifications such as:
+In this application you can demo notifications for:

 Standard Notifications
 ======================

+Standard system notifications using the new templates used in Android N.

 <p align="center">
     <img src="images/standard_notification.png" alt="Standard Notifications"/>